PlaidCloud/website/content/en/docs/concepts/architecture/nodes.md

 ## Node controller

 The node {{< glossary_tooltip text="controller" term_id="controller" >}} is a
-Kubernetes control plane component that manages various aspects of nodes.
+PlaidCloud control plane component that manages various aspects of nodes.

 The node controller has multiple roles in a node's life.
 The first is assigning a CIDR block to the node when it is registered (if CIDR assignment is turned on).